myrrlyn/oeuvre/souls-and-arkays-shadow.html.md

 Men and Mer have black souls because they are independent.
 They follow their own variable whims.
 They aren’t cogs in the clockwork mechanism of nature.
 They are wrenches in all of the works.
 They are unpredictable, detrimental, manipulative, consumers.
 They change the world.
-Rip part of it town and construct their own.
+Rip part of it down and construct their own.
 They change it to suit their whim.

 They are the Lorkhan of this subgradient.
 Too dramatic?
 Okay.
 But you see my